top of page

 INTERPRETATION

 Here are questions voice actors commonly face when working with AI tools.
+The voice actor is responsible for adhering to their own values and exercising their own judgment.

 Q: Can I use AI to clean up my recordings and still qualify for VerifiedHuman?